tmcgilchrist/study/README.md

 Read
 ======
- * Modular implicits by Leo White and Fr ́ed ́eric Bour
+ * Modular implicits by Leo White and Frederic Bour
  * Compiling with Continuations, Continued by Andrew Kennedy
  * A comprehensive study of Convergent and Commutative Replicated Data Types by Marc Shapiro etc
  * Functional Programming with Bananas, Lenses,Envelopes and Barbed Wire